Eguana Technologies (CVE:EGT) Stock Price Up 33.3% – Should You Buy?

-Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) rose 33.3% on Saturday .
-The company traded as high as C$0.02 and last traded at C$0.02.
-Approximately 540,182 shares were traded during trading, an increase of 287% from the average daily volume of 139,487 shares.
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s stock price shot up 33.3% during trading on Saturday .
+The stock traded as high as C$0.02 and last traded at C$0.02.
+540,182 shares changed hands during trading, an increase of 287% from the average session volume of 139,487 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Inc designs and manufactures residential and commercial energy storage systems for fuel cell, photovoltaic, and battery applications in Canada, Asia, Australia, Europe, and the United States.
 The company provides its products under the Enduro, Evolve, and Elevate brand names.
 The company was formerly known as Sustainable Energy Technologies Ltd.